01.16.12 11:53 AM ET

 The Artist and The Descendants win big, Ricky Gervais (mostly) behaves, and phallic jokes abound.
-Watch the buzziest moments from last night’s Golden Globes.
+Shannon Donnelly captures the buzziest moments from last night’s Golden Globes.

 A Kinder, Gentler Gervais?
 Dream On.